 Alcoholism and Chemical Substance Abuse Dependency CE Course Objectives and Outline:

-- Describe at least three effects of substance abuse.
+- Describe at least two effects of substance use disorders (SUDs).

-- Describe at least two legal aspects and or implications of substance abuse.
+- Describe at least two screening and assessment tools for substance use disorders (SUDs).

-- Identify at least two at risk populations for substance abuse.
+- Identify at least two at risk populations for substance use disorders (SUDs).

-- Explain at least one way in which substance abuse impacts AIDS.
+- Discuss at least one way in which culture impacts substance use disorder (SUD) treatment.

-- Explain at least one way in which substance abuse impacts child abuse.
+- Discuss at least one way in which trauma can be connected to substance use disorders (SUDs).